Find Affordable College Courses

 197 Yearly Graduations

 The 15th most popular school in the country for general public health majors who are seeking their bachelor's degree is California State University - Los Angeles.
 Each year, around 26,700 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-For the 2020-2021 academic year, 197 bachelor's degrees were handed out to general public health majors at Cal State LA.
-About 81% of this group were women, and 89% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 197 people received their bachelor's degree in general public health from Cal State LA.
+Around 94% of these students were from an underrepresented racial-ethnic group, and 83% were women.

 #16